 After the hurricane: How to protect your home

 Producers, it’s still early in the hurricane season.
-Hopefully we won’t be visited by a nasty, long-lasting storm like 2016’s Hurricane Matthew, who just wouldn’t leave the scene.
-However, now is the time to provide your clients with a list of tips for protecting personal property after a hurricane, tornado or major storm.
+Hopefully we won’t be visited by a nasty storms like last year’s Laura and Teddy.
+However, now’s the time to provide your clients with a list of tips for protecting personal property after a hurricane, tornado or major storm.

 Returning home after a hurricane

 First things first: ensure your own safety.
 Once officials declare it’s safe to return home, beware of flooded roads and washed out bridges.
 Use extra caution at night, since street lights are out and debris or flooded sections of roads will be hard to see.
 Give any downed power lines and wet areas around them a very wide berth.
 Remember that downed or damaged trees can harbor hard-to-see power lines that can be a hazard.
 Report those downed lines, along with any gas leaks.
 If your home or building has been flooded, don’t try to turn on any electrical items.
 If the structure looks like it’s sustained serious damage, don’t enter.
 That goes for your house, an unattached garage, storage shed – or other structure.

 Also watch out for debris and any displaced animals (i.e. snakes, mice, etc.) that may have found a new home underneath.
 It’s best to wear boots, long pants, protective glasses and gloves when moving debris.